LibrariesHacked/helibtech/index.md

 ## Our partners

 HELibTech is generously sponsored by Technology from Sage, PTFS Europe and Ken Chad Consulting.
-It is through our sponsors on-going support that bursaries are provided for our Community Editors and the maintenance and hosting of our website is maintained.
+It is through our sponsors on-going support that bursaries are provided for our Community Editors and that our site is hosted and maintained.

-The 2024 redevelopment of the site has also been possible through the support of the UKSG Innovation awards..
+The 2024 redevelopment of the site has also been possible through the support of the UKSG Innovation awards.

 ![](/assets/images/ptfs.png)